monzo/progression-framework/frameworks/engineering/backend.md

         exampleCriteria:
           - criteria: "Writes PR descriptions that provide context and provide rationale for significant decisions"
             examples:
-              - “I decided to X instead of Y here, I also considered Z but for these reasons I went with X”
+              - "I decided to X instead of Y here, I also considered Z but for these reasons I went with X"
       - level: 3
         criteria:
           - "Transparent about mistakes they've made, early"